 Last Updated on by

-The Medicare tax rate for 2021 is something that the IRS will determine.
-The amount is subject to change at any point.
-Medicare taxes only apply to the income you earn, not your property or inheritance income.
+The IRS will determine the Medicare tax rate for 2021.
+The amount is subject to change at any time.
+Medicare taxes apply only to your earned income, not your property or inheritance income.

 Medicare taxes are a payroll tax.
-Meaning, an employer and an employee both contribute to the tax.
+Meaning, an employer and an employee both contribute.
 But, if you’re self-employed, you’ll be responsible for the full amount.

-Why may you ask?
+You may ask why.
 Well, in this situation, you’re both the employer and the employee.
 Medicare taxes don’t have wage limits, so all wages are subject to the charge.

-What is the Medicare Tax Rate in 2021
+What is the Medicare Tax Rate for 2021

-Employers aren’t responsible for paying this additional fee.
-The charge will need to be withheld from the employee’s wages only.
-The self-employment tax rate will be slightly higher at a rate of 15.3%.
+Employers aren’t responsible for this additional fee.
+The charge is withheld from the employee’s wages only.
+The self-employment tax rate is slightly higher, at 15.3%.
 Both the Social Security tax rate of 12.4% and the 2.9% Medicare tax rate contribute to this figure.

 Helpful Hint: Medicare premiums are tax-deductible!